Meet Our Team

 Alea works primarily with our veteran participants, whether they are part of the VDC program or Neuro-Rehab program.
 She was raised in a military family and grew up in Guam.
 After moving to Washington for college she grew a passion for helping people.
 She is also a spouse of a veteran and enjoys getting to know people from all walks of life.
 Alea also has experience working in the public schools and enjoys supporting youth with disabilities.

-Marysville Office - (North Office)
+North Sound Team - (North Office)

 Matt Hertzog (he/his)